seanjcarley/PreditorPrey/README.md

 # PreditorPrey
-Preditor Prey simulation using Python and Turtle
+Preditor Prey simulation using Python and PyGame